GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 ## Limitations

-While entire R scripts can be send through the command line, sending lines by lines part of the script through Rstudio is prefered.
+While entire R scripts can be send through the command line, sending lines by lines part of the script through Rstudio is preferred.